Combined Clinical and Research Training

-Fellows on the Clinical Investigator Track complete at least three years of training, including one or more years of research training.
+Fellows on the Clinical Scholar Track complete at least three years of training, including one or more years of research/scholarly training.
 The first two years are devoted to the core curriculum in clinical cardiology.
-The third year is dedicated to research, with an optional fourth training year devoted to an additional year of research or a combination of research and subspecialty clinical training.
-At the end of the fellowship, the Clinical Investigator is well-prepared for the practice of general cardiology and will be competitive for a faculty position at a major academic medical center.
+The third year is predominantly dedicated to scholarly activities with a small proportion of time for individualized clinical training, with an optional fourth year of research training.
+At the end of the fellowship, the Clinical Scholar is well-prepared for the practice of general cardiology and will be competitive for a faculty position at a major academic medical center.

 Learn more about training in clinical cardiology.